 - Organizational culture support, challenge, motivate, engage, and lift employees to reach maximum potential.

 Some of the most successful organizations put employees first.
 Results follow.
-Many successful cultures are based on core values like trust, integrity and recognition of individuals.
+Many successful cultures are based on core values like trust, integrity, and recognition of individuals.

-Michael Watkins, professor at IMD, shared some of his thoughts in a 2013 Harvard Business Review article.
+Michael Watkins, a professor at IMD, shared some of his thoughts in a 2013 Harvard Business Review article.
 He noted that organizational culture was like an immune system preventing the wrong thinking and wrong people from entering the company.
 So you see, a healthy organizational culture is made up of many small but important criteria that add up to a very vibrant, real, and positive work environment.

 A final thought from David Novak, former CEO of YUM Brands.
 If you are not familiar with YUM Brands, you may be more acquainted with the company names under their umbrella such as Pizza Hut, Taco Bell, and Pepsi.
 David was a strong proponent of giving recognition to employees and listening to their input.

 In 2011 under his reign, he was managing 1.4 million employees in 120 countries with revenues of $12.6B.
 In the Harvard article David noted: